agersant/crystal/README.md

 ### Build native modules
 1. From the top level of this repository, execute the `build_beryl_windows.ps1` Powershell script
-2. From the top level of this repository, execute the `build_diamond.sh` script
+2. From the top level of this repository, execute the `build_diamond_windows.ps1` script

 ### Run the game
 1. From `crystal\game`, execute `love .`, or run the `Launch Game` task from VSCode